autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 # Explorer and First Queries

 Now that you're in good shape to use the AEC Data Model API, we can start experimenting with the queries and the explorer to get more comfortable with this new service.

-In this section, we'll introduce you to the interface that will help you explore your design data, focusing mainly in the API.
-As said before, we don't want to worry about frameworks, coding and cloud providers.
+In this section, we'll introduce you to the interface that will help you explore your design data, focusing mainly on the API.
+As said before, we don't want you to worry about frameworks, coding, and cloud providers.
 We can keep it simple using the [explorer](https://aecdatamodel-explorer.autodesk.io).

 The explorer's UI was built to be simple and intuitive.
 We'll use it mostly to perform our queries by passing the payload and checking the response, just like in the image below:

 ![Explorer UI](../../assets/images/explorerui.png)
 ![Explorer UI](../assets/images/explorerui.png)

-> The explorer is built on top of the [graphiql](https://github.com/graphql/graphiql) project!
-If you want additional details on this project, feel free to check its documentation ;)
+> _The explorer is built on top of the [graphiql](https://github.com/graphql/graphiql) project!
+If you want additional details on this project, feel free to check its documentation ;)_

 It also comes with multiple functionalities to check the history of queries, format queries, configure themes and shortcuts, and a button to display the queries available with the API.
 This last option is the first one we'll go through, as it provides us access to our API schema.
 This will be our entry point.
 We'll start our journey by getting familiar with the AEC Data Model API schema.